maddsua/jsxml/readme.md

 it's not compatible to react, never was tested and never will be.

 it only exist for a sole purpose of rendering some html emails

+oh and it's for Deno. no other runtime is supported rn